Fire and rescue services

 More information:

-Hong Kong experiences typhoons.
+Hong Kong experiences typhoons and very heavy rain.

 Local safety rules require businesses and transport services to close during typhoons or very heavy rain.